NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Shared Avoidance.md

 Granted by [[Feats/Shared Avoidance|Shared Avoidance]]

-Allies within 20 feet of you who are rolling the same saving throw against the same hazard also gain a +2 circumstance bonus to their saving throws.
+You gain a +2 circumstance bonus to your saving throws against the hazard.

 *Source: Pathfinder Player Core*
 *ORC*